apm78/demo-combobox/README.md

 # demo-combobox
 A small demo to show a typical form using data binding with a combobox

+## Build and Run
+After cloning the repository you build the demo with:

+`mvn install`

+Then you can deploy and run the WAR file on your server of choice or test it with:

+`mvn jetty:run-war`

 ## License
 Copyright 2015 akquinet engineering GmbH